Ganesha Sankashti Chaturthi: A Day of Relief & Renewal

 Vignaharta Ganesha pleases easily with little sincerity from his devotees.
 With true devotion in heart, his grace clears all our hurdles and makes our dreams a reality.
 Follow the simple remedies below and witness success, peace, and prosperity follow you.

 Offer Lord Ganesha’s favourite Shami leaves to him on Sakat Chauth and chant Ganesha Strotam.
-One can also offer Durva or Bermuda leaves 17 times to the Lord Ganesha, a remover of obstacles.
+One can also offer Durva or Bermuda leaves to Lord Ganesha, the remover of obstacles, 17 times.
 Also, apply sindoor to him for a stable and prosperous life.

-Tie three Gomati Chakras, seven cowries and eleven pairs of Nagkeshar together in a white cloth.
-Rotate it once clockwise and 6 times anticlockwise over the person with unstable health.
-Once done, offer the white cloth to Ganesha temple with the intention of good health.
+Tie the three Gomati Chakras, seven cowries and eleven pairs of Nagkeshar together in a white cloth.
+Rotate it once clockwise, then 6 times anticlockwise, over the person with unstable health.
+Once done, offer the white cloth to the Ganesha temple with the intention of good health.

 Place a cotton thread in front of Lord Ganesha’s idol.
 Then, chant the powerful Ganesha Mantra, ‘’Om Vigneshwaraya Namah,’’ 11 times with devotion.
-Once done, tie seven knots in the cotton thread with the intention of happy love or married life and keep it with you.
+Once done, tie seven knots in the cotton thread with the intention of happiness in love or married life, and keep it with you.

 Read About Other Important Festivals